-Table 22: Cost parameters of the fixed-plus-variable model and low-outlier establishments
+Table 24: Cost parameters of the fixed-plus-variable model and low-outlier establishments component, based on the NEP, increases.
+This is implemented via the use of a multiplier applied to the base fixed component amount:

 The NEC very remote adjustment and dampening only apply to the fixed component and not the variable component or low-outlier hospitals.
 From NEC22 onwards, the very remote adjustment will be stabilised using a similar method as the NEP models.
 The stabilised adjustment is calculated as the arithmetic mean of the last three empirically calculated adjustment values.